georgeguo-cn/LGMRec/README.md

 This is the Pytorch implementation for our AAAI 2024 paper:
 >Zhiqiang Guo, Jianjun Li, Guohui Li, Chaoyang Wang, Si Shi, Bin Ruan.
 LGMRec: Local and Global Graph Learning for Multimodal Recommendation.
 In AAAI 2024.
 [Paper](https://ojs.aaai.org/index.php/AAAI/article/view/28688)

+Notice: The results of the baseline MMGCN have been updated in our [new version](https://arxiv.org/abs/2312.16400).

 ### Overview

 ![Overview of LGMRec](img/framework.jpg)